deployment & readiness

 - Sponsor Training Classes:

-- - At NCTAMS Wahiawa Chapel Conference Center on the Second Tuesday of the Month During the following months: March, April, June, July, September, and October from 1300 to 1500, the time is subject to change in the event of location unavailability.
+- - At NCTAMS Wahiawa Chapel Conference Center on the First Tuesday of the Month During the following months: March, April, June, July, September, and October from 1300 to 1500, the time is subject to change in the event of location unavailability.

-- - At MFSC Pearl Harbor on the Second Tuesday of the Month During the following months: January and December from 1300 to 1500, the time is subject to change in the event of location unavailability.
+- - At MFSC Pearl Harbor on the First Tuesday of the Month During the following months: January and December from 1300 to 1500, the time is subject to change in the event of location unavailability.

 - Quarterly at MFSC Pearl Harbor on the Third Wednesday of the Month.
 During the months of February, May, August, and November from 0900 to 1100, time and date are subject to change in the event of location unavailability.